NelisThomas/Ola-Fresco/README.md

 3. Mockup files of the styled wireframes along with png images of said mockups.

-# Scope of the Project.
+# Scope of the Project

 ## Site Description